Zhroyn/MyNotes/课程/计算机视觉导论/Deep Learning.md

 To change the size of output, we can use padding (adding zero pixels around the border) or stride (step size larger than 1 in convolution).
 Then the size of output is: (ImageSize – FilterSize + Padding * 2) / Stride + 1

-For multi-channel image, filters always extend to the full depth of the input volume.
-And for multiple outputs, we can add the number of filters.
+For multi-channel image, filters always extend to the full depth of the input volume, and only output one featur map.
+For multiple outputs, we can add the number of filters.
 The number of filters is the number of feature maps.

 For a convolution layer with kernel size $K$, each element in the output depends on a $K \times K$ receptive field in the input.
 For successive convolution with $K$ kernel size and $L$ layers, the receptive field is $1 + L * (K – 1)$